rkaiser0324/CakePress/README.md

 }, 10, 1);
 /**
 * Set whether access is allowed to the current URL.
 For example you may wish to limit access to
 * certain CakePress URLs, based on the WordPress user role.
+By default, any URL not containing
+* the string "wc-ajax=get_refreshed_fragments" is allowed; this is put in place to avoid unintended
+* behavior if WooCommerce is installed.
 *
-* @param bool $is_allowed                   Default true
+* @param bool $is_allowed     Default true, unless the URL contains "wc-ajax=get_refreshed_fragments"
 * @param string $url
 * @return bool $is_allowed
 */